Nonlinear Two-Time-Scale Stochastic Approximation: Convergence and Finite-Time Performance: Nonlinear two-time-scale stochastic approximation

 \subsection{Main contributions}

-The focus of this paper is to derive the asymptotic convergence and finite-time performance of the nonlinear two-time-scale {\sf SA}.
+The focus of this paper is to derive the asymptotic convergence and finite-time performance of the nonlinear two-time-scale SA.
 In particular, we provide a formula that characterizes the rate of convergence of the main iterates to the desired solutions.
-Under some proper choice of step sizes $\alpha_{k}$ and $\beta_{k}$, we show that the method achieves a convergence in expectation at a rate $\Ocal(1/k^{2/3})$, where $k$ is the number of iterations.
+Under some proper choice of step sizes $\alpha_{k}$ and $\beta_{k}$, we show that the mean square error generated by the method converges at a rate $\Ocal(1/k^{2/3})$, where $k$ is the number of iterations.
 Our key technique is motivated by the classic control theory for singularly perturbed systems, that is, we properly choose the two step sizes to characterize the coupling between the fast and slow-time-scale iterates.
 In addition, our convergence rate analysis also provides an insight for different choice of step sizes under different settings.